Israel Hayom | |

 Website: |

-Israel Hayom (Hebrew: יִשְׂרָאֵל הַיּוֹם|lit=Israel Today) is an Israeli national Hebrew-language free daily newspaper.
-Distributed for free around Israel, it is the country's most widely distributed newspaper.[4]
-[5] Owned by the family of Sheldon Adelson, a businessman, political donor, and personal friend and benefactor of Prime Minister Benjamin Netanyahu, Israel Hayom has often been criticized for portraying Netanyahu in an overly positive light.
-In turn, Netanyahu has been accused of attempting to benefit Adelson's investments.[6]
-[7]
+Israel Hayom (he|יִשְׂרָאֵל הַיּוֹם|lit=Israel Today) is an Israeli national Hebrew-language free daily newspaper.
+Distributed for free around Israel,[4] it is the country's most widely distributed newspaper.[5]
+[6] Owned by the family of the late Sheldon Adelson, a businessman and political donor, Israel Hayom has been noted for its editorial stance and coverage of Israeli politics, often sparking debate about its political alignment.

 Israel Hayoms print edition, "financed by the American casino billionaire Sheldon Adelson,"[7] was launched on 30 July 2007, competing directly with Israeli, another free daily.
 That same year, Maariv editor Dan Margalit left the newspaper to write for Israel Hayom.
 A weekend edition was launched in October 2009.
 In 2014, Israel Hayom bought Israeli media outlets Makor Rishon and nrg מעריב.[3]